-Food is one of the big attractions of this city, but, although it may seem otherwise, it is not always easy to find good dishes during your visit.
-So, if you like to try new things and experiment with flavors, I recommend this guided gastronomic tour to get to know the local specialties:.
+Food is one of the great attractions of this city, but, although it may seem otherwise, it is not always easy to find good dishes during your visit.
+So, if you like to try new things and experiment with flavors, I recommend this guided gastronomic tour to get to know the local specialties.
 Do it at the beginning of your trip, it will be very useful to choose restaurants and dishes in the following days.

 The most important thing to know if you are interested in the food of Morocco in general and Marrakech in particular, is that in this culture eating and drinking is not just a formality, but a way of life, a way of sharing customs and relationships.
-On this tour the guide, in addition to offering you some tastings (keep in mind that you will not sit down to eat, but the idea is that you try different foods and flavors) will teach you the true meaning of Moroccan culinary culture and typical dishes.
+In this tour the guide, in addition to offering you some tastings (keep in mind that you will not sit down to eat, but the idea is that you try different foods and flavors) will teach you the true meaning of Moroccan culinary culture and typical dishes.